Digital-Media/fhooe-web-dock/README.md

 ## Working With the Containers

 Once all containers have been started, you'll notice a subdirectory called `webapp` in your *fhooe-web-dock* directory.
 This directory is mapped to `/var/www/html` in the `webapp` container.
 Since this is Apache's document root, all files and projects you put in there will be directly available on the web server.
+The directory initially contains the dashboard (`index.php` and directory `/dashboard`) and a `README.md`.

 You can access the **web server** via HTTP or HTTPS.
 Be advised the HTTPS certificate is self-signed and will trigger a warning in your browser.